-2. Assist the Transition as a Detailee.
-House employees may, with the consent of their employing Members, be formally detailed to the transition of the incoming Administration.
+2. Assist the Transition as a Reimbursed Detailee.
+House employees may, with the consent of their employing Members, be formally detailed to the transition of the incoming or reelected Administration.
 The Presidential Transition Act of 1963, as amended, provides in pertinent part:

-That any employee of any agency of any branch of the Government may be detailed to such [transition] staffs on a reimbursable basis with the consent of the head of the agency; and while so detailed such employee shall be responsible only to the President-elect or Vice-President-elect for the performance of his duties: Provided further, [t]hat any employee so detailed shall continue to receive the compensation provided pursuant to law for his regular employment, and shall retain the rights and privileges of such employment without interruption.1
+[A]ny employee of any agency of any branch of the Government, or an employee of a committee of either House of Congress, a joint committee of the Congress, or an individual Member of Congress, may be detailed to such [transition] staffs on a reimbursable basis with the consent of the head of the agency, or in the case an employee in a position in the legislative branch, with the consent of the supervising Member of Congress; and while so detailed such employee shall be responsible only to the President-elect or Vice-President-elect for the performance of his duties: Provided further, [t]hat any employee so detailed shall continue to receive the compensation